Have the freshest free hiking tips sent to you each month!

 The GoToobs hold 1.5 ounces (37 ml) each, and carry my face lotion, and foot/body lotion.

 The GoTubbs hold my daily vitamins and supplements, ibuprofen, and wedding ring (when I go for a swim, or know that I'll get my hands gritty) in a 2 inch by 2 inch footprint.
-They open with one hand - just a quick squeeze lets you get at the contents.

-Tip: If you buy a 3 pack, be sure they are all different colors so you can pull out the container you need from your hygiene kit at a glance.
+If you buy a 3 pack, be sure they are all different colors so you can pull out the container you need from your hygiene kit at a glance.

 If you'd rather go the route of purchasing travel size skin care products, be sure you're not taking too much with you.